GSA Health & Dental Plan

 Among other features, the Plan covers health, dental, vision, and travel benefits

-- $1,725 for health practitioners (psychologists, physiotherapists, chiropractors, etc.)
+- $1,825 for health practitioners (psychologists, master of social work, registered clinical counsellor physiotherapists, chiropractors, etc.)

 - Up to $375 in vision care (eye exams, eyeglasses and contact lenses, laser eye surgery)